Maize for Silage

 - Apply salt.
 The application of 1 - 2 kg/m² of salt to the surface area of the stack will reduce the spoilage of maize silage immediately under the cover.
 While salt is considered optional when harvesting and storing maize silage under normal conditions, it is a necessity when moving and re-stacking maize that has already fermented.

-- Rats and mice.
+- Rats, mice and pukekos.
 Keep the area around the stack tidy and free of long grass and weeds where rats and mice can reside.
 Place rat baits in bait stations on the ground at each side of the stack.
+If pukekos have caused damage to stacks in the past and are present in big numbers, consider getting a permit from Fish and Game if these need to be controlled.
 Treat any holes that appear in the cover with a handful of salt onto the silage inside the hole and seal the hole with silage cover tape.

 Pioneer® brand products are provided subject to the terms and conditions of purchasing, which are part of the labeling and purchase documents.